 Each location data point comprises at least date/time, latitude, longitude and altitude.
 From the foregoing, the processing unit 108 of the location tracking module can generate heading and speed for each data point.
 In an example, date/time is recorded in the format MM/DD/YYYY hh:mm:ss AM/PM in Greenwich Mean Time (GMT); latitude and longitude in degrees, minutes, seconds format (e.g., 48:11:56N / 90:36:55W); altitude in feet above sea level at predetermined intervals (which may be dependent upon resolution of the location tracking module, e.g., 8 foot intervals); heading in degrees (i.e., 0-360 degrees), derivable from adjacent (or closely spaced) data points using latitude and longitude; and speed in knots, derivable from adjacent (or closely spaced) data points using latitude, longitude and time and, optionally, altitude for additional precision.
 Other measures may be suitable as well.

 The foregoing location data may be stored temporarily or permanently on the local storage 106 of the location tracking module 100.
-The collected location data is further relayed to a location database 110, where it is stored and indexed to an identifier for the particular tanker (i.e., a Tanker ID).
+The collected location data is further relayed to a location database 110, where it is stored and indexed to an identifier for the particular airtanker (i.e., an Airanker ID).
 The location data may be transmitted wirelessly in real time or near real time to the location database 110 via a wireless gateway 112, or could be loaded (synced) with the location database 110 upon return of the airtanker by a wired link 114 or the wireless link via wireless gateway 112.
 Advantageously, if a wireless implementation during travel is provided, it will be appreciated that an additional function of real time centralized tracking of the airtanker may be provided.

 A forest fire database 116 is further provided.
-The forest fire database 116 is provided with forest fire data that may be input by a dispatch or operations administrator (hereinafter, the “dispatcher”), and may be augmented by automatically populated data gathered from third party sources 118 (an example of which is fire weather index provided by an environmental data source 120 or geographic topology from a geographic data source 122), any of which could be provided to the system via a link to a network 124, such as via the internet.
+The forest fire database 116 is provided with forest fire data that may be inputted by a dispatch or operations administrator (hereinafter, the “dispatcher”), and may be augmented by automatically populated data gathered from third party sources 118 (an example of which is fire weather index provided by an environmental data source 120 or geographic topology from a geographic data source 122), any of which could be provided to the system via a link to a network 124, such as via the internet.
 The dispatcher typically receives a report of a forest fire in the jurisdiction served by the airtankers.
 Upon receiving such report, the dispatcher enters the forest fire data.
 Forest fire data comprises the approximate location of a forest fire, date of the forest fire attack and the number of airtankers dispatched to the forest fire.
-Forest fire data may further comprise fuel type, estimated spread rate, estimated size at initial attack, estimated size at report time, or any other data that may be available to forest fire attack operations personnel in respect of specific forest fires. the date and at least the approximate reported location (latitude and longitude) of the forest fire into the forest fire database 116.
-Additionally, the dispatcher may provide, or the database may be automatically populated with, fire information comprising year, district, number, fire weather index, fire size at initial attack and fuel type.
-Other information that may be entered into the forest fire database 116 includes, the date the forest fire is reported extinguished, the locations of the airtankers at takeoff and/or landing, fire start date, fire discovery date, first report date, second report date, getaway date, attack date, being held date, under control date, and out date. .
+Forest fire data may further comprise fire start date, fire discovery date, first report date, second report date, getaway date, attack date, being held date, under control date, out date, fuel type, estimated spread rate, estimated size at initial attack, estimated size at report time, the locations of the airtankers at takeoff and/or landing or any other data that may be available to forest fire attack operations personnel in respect of specific forest fires.